The ad auction

 4. Ads are ordered

-The remaining ads are shown, ordered on the page based on a formula we call Ad Rank, a combination of bid amount, the quality of your ads and landing page, and the expected impact of extensions and other ad formats.
-Keep in mind that a minimum Ad Rank is required for ads to show, so it’s possible for no ads to appear.
+The remaining ads are shown, ordered on the page based on Ad Rank, a combination of bid amount, the quality of your ads and landing page, the Ad Rank thresholds, the context of the person's search, and the expected impact of extensions and other ad formats.

 5. Ads appear!